nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-06-20-cpd-claims.md

 - What if the eligibility of a user changes in the future, need to be able to change this and that would require further technical complexity.

 #### Outcome
-Weighing the fact the budget is only £500 and the low amount of claims we expect are going to happen, we will go further with option 2 as this repetitive check will happen few times, and it scopes for longevitiy in case the eligibility changes.
+Weighing the fact the budget is only £500 and the low amount of claims we expect are going to happen, we will go further with option 2 as this repetitive check will happen only a few times, and it scopes for longevitiy in case the eligibility changes.

 ## How we tested our ideas and what we found